 IV.
-Voter Demand for Tax Financed and Government Provided Social Insurance and/or Healthcare Services
+Tax Financed and Government Provided Social Insurance and/or Healthcare Services

-- A. Electoral pressures can cause private services to be provided by government if a majority of taxpayers believe that they can obtain a service-such as insurance-at a tax price that is lower than the market price for the service.
-This can easily be the case under a progressive income or wealth tax. - B. Such possibilities are normally generated by the tax systems rather than more efficient production by the government-which normally is less efficient since it does not face competitive pressures (the risk of losing customers to more efficient suppliers) and does not have profits at stake. - C. A case in which "governmentalization" of a private services has majority support is illustrated below.
+- A. In an earlier lecture, we showed how electoral pressures can cause private services to be provided by government when a majority of taxpayers believe that they can obtain a service-such as insurance-at a tax price that is lower than the market price for the service.
+Such can easily be the case under a progressive income or wealth tax. - B. Such possibilities are normally generated by the tax systems rather than more efficient production by the government-which normally is less efficient since it does not face competitive pressures (the risk of losing customers to more efficient suppliers) and does not have profits at stake. - C. A case in which "governmentalization" of a private services has majority support is illustrated below.

-The black letters characterize the quantity of insurance purchased by the three individuals from a private market, where insurance coverage costs P\ per unit of coverage.
+The black letters characterize the quantity of insurance purchased by the three individuals from a private market, where insurance coverage costs P per unit of coverage.